Frequently Asked Questions

 Pre-Employment Background Screening

-Why conduct a background check during pre-employment screening?
+Why conduct a background check during a pre-employment screening?

 What is negligent hiring?

 If an employee harms someone on the job, his employer can be charged with negligent hiring if a court determines the employer knew or should have known through a background check the employee was dangerous.
 Employers are increasingly being held responsible for negligent hiring, and more than 70% of employers involved in negligent hiring cases lose their lawsuits.